 A Place Where People Still Gather

-Find out more about modern subsistence use in Lake Clark National Park, or browse the information below to learn more about the people, places and stories that make this such a unique part of the world.
+Find out more about modern subsistence use in Lake Clark, or browse the information below to learn more about the people, places, and stories that make this such a unique part of the world.

 The People of Lake Clark

-Lake Clark's first settlers came to this region millennia ago - these are the people we know of as Alaska Natives.
+Lake Clark's first people are of Alaska Native descent and came to this region a millennia ago.
 In more recent times, Russian explorers and missionaries arrived in the 18th century, quickly followed by prospectors, trappers, and entrepreneurs from Western Europe, Canada and the United States.
-Despite this relatively rapid exposure to the wider world, the Alaska Native community retains traditions and languages, and today's Lake Clark is a mix of various ethnicities, founded upon a collaborative history.
-Meet the people of Lake Clark.
+Despite this relatively rapid exposure to the wider world, the native communities of the region retain their traditions and languages.
+Today's Lake Clark is a mix of various ethnicities, founded upon a collaborative history.

-The park contains numerous sites with ancient and historic remains, and many places that are on the National Register of Historic Places - including the famous cabin built by Dick Proenneke in the late 1960s.
-Find out more about Proenneke's cabin and many of the other special places in Lake Clark National Park and Preserve.
+The park contains numerous sites with with special meanings, including places that are on the National Register of Historic Places.
+From ancestral trails to historic cabins and modern communities, explore the many special places in Lake Clark National Park and Preserve.

-Whether they are prehistoric --told down through generations of Alaska Natives -- or more recent and recorded, in the wilderness of Lake Clark, stories often feature the conflict of man versus nature.
-We invite you to find inspiration and imagination, and read some of Lake Clark's most notable stories.
+Whether they are historic --told down through generations of Alaskans-- or more recent and recorded, in the wilderness of Lake Clark stories often feature the conflict of person versus nature.
+We invite you to find inspiration and imagination by reading some of Lake Clark's most notable stories.

+From oral history recording to historic journal editing to archeological surveys and musem collections, Lake Clark's team helps preserve America's history.
 Physical objects can tell as much of a story as a book or storyteller.
-The park's collections team preserves objects and specimens from a diverse range of subjects, and these items tell the story Lake Clark's people, cultures and history.
+The park's collections team preserves objects and specimens from a diverse range of subjects.
+These items tell the story Lake Clark's people, cultures, and history.
 Explore the park's natural and cultural museum collection.